 Has it informed your leadership style?

-What did you do as a result of the programme when you were still at LIDA?
+What did you do as a result of the program when you were still at LIDA?

 - Engaged in a huge listening exercise – 140 interviews in groups to get feedback on what it feels like to work here